Original Sin is Unbiblical

 This is how John Calvin (1509–1564) defined original sin:

 Original sin may be defined a hereditary corruption and depravity of our nature, extending to all the parts of the soul, which first makes us obnoxious to the wrath of God, and then produces in us works which in Scripture are termed works of the flesh.

 The key word is hereditary.
-Original sin says you inherited a rebellious streak from your forefather Adam.
+The doctrine of original sin, as taught by Augustine, Calvin, et al., says you inherited a rebellious streak from your forefather Adam.
 Adam was a rebel which makes you a rebel.
 Before you were born, you were inclined to sin and disobey God.
 You were born bad to the bone and bound for hell.

 “Men are born vicious,” said Calvin, as a result of the sin that Adam inflicted on upon his descendants.